CyclopsRay/CS2952q-Final/README.md

 Put the folders under this directory in a new folder named `attack_input` under the root directory.

 For generating on your own, please change the model name and run the script `generate_adv.py`.

+After you put the images in the right directory, go to the `train_test.py` and select the model you want to test.
+More specifically, change the `model_name`.
+Then run the code.